alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 The purpose of default case is to serve as a backup.
 It should be executed when, for whatever reason, neither of cases in a switch match the expression passed to switch as an argument.
 One thing to remember.
 The default case will be also applied if any other case matches the expression, but it didn't stop the execution of switch statement.

-So, make sure you know what is the result you want.
+So, make sure you know what the result you want is.
 Do you want to use the default case only when no other case matches the expression passed to switch as an argument?
 Or, do you want to use it regardless?
 If you want the first to happen, then make sure to stop the switch statement right after it executes the code you want it to execute (more about this in "Break statement" section).

 Creating a default case is similar to a normal case with value.
 In case of default case, you start with `default` keyword, instead of `case`.
 This keyword is then followed by colons and block of code.
 Remember that this code will be executed by default, either if no case matches or if no case block stops the execution of switch statement.